0cjs/sedoc/aws/ec2.md

 and then all reservations are applied to discount that sum.

-Discount pricing tiers are available for reserved instances in a region worth $500,000 or more.
+Discount pricing tiers are available for reserved instances in a
+region: billings over $500K are discounted 5% and over $4M, 10%.
 Consolidated billing applies.
 Tiers do not apply to convertable reservations, MS SQL Server reservations, or reservations purchased from third-party sellers or the marketplace.
-There's more complexity; see the docs for details.
+There's more complexity;
+see the docs for details.

 #### Reservation Renewals and Changes